-You probably know that World Voice Day is April 16th.
+You probably know that World Voice Day was April 16th.

 I did not.